JolteonFan2010/32playerscoreboard/README.md

 I think the "my_custom_stuff" folder can be renamed to whatever you want, and it should still work.

-I've also modified this scoreboard mod to fix numerical ping values getting cut off when you have over 99 ping.
+This scoreboard mod also fixes numerical ping values getting cut off when you have over 99 ping.